aws/aws-secretsmanager-agent/README.md

 ## Optional features<a name="secrets-manager-agent-features"></a>

 The Secrets Manager Agent can be built with optional features by passing the `--features` flag to `cargo build`.
 The available features are:
-* `prefer-post-quantum`: makes `X25519MLKEM768` the highest-priority key exchange algorithm.
-Otherwise, it is available but not highest-priority. `X25519MLKEM768` is a hybrid, post-quantum-secure key exchange algorithm.
 * `fips`: restricts the cipher suites used by the agent to only FIPS-approved ciphers

 ## Logging<a name="secrets-manager-agent-log"></a>